Decdev-Conservation-Research-Foundation/business-plan/business-plan.md

 demand.

 ## Financial Projections
-Decdev Conservation Research Foundation is seeking $XX million in initial funding to support product development, marketing and sales, and operational expenses.
-The company's financial projections indicate that it will reach positive cash flow within [timeframe], with revenue expected to grow at a CAGR of XX% over the next five years.
+Decdev Conservation Research Foundation is seeking $500,000 in initial funding to support product development, marketing and sales, and operational expenses.
+The company's financial projections indicate that it will reach positive cash flow within [timeframe], with revenue expected to grow at a CAGR of 13.8% over the next five years.
 The company's goal is to achieve profitability within [timeframe] and to continue growing its revenue and customer base over the long term.

 ## Social and Environmental Impact